yoavram/curriculum-vitae/curriculum-vitae.md

 ## Presentations
 2013
+:   **Adaptedness, Adaptability and Stress-Induced Mutagenesis** - Poster at *PDEs and Dynamical Systems in Biology* conference in Bar-Ilan University, October 1.
 :   **Adaptedness, Adaptability and Stress-Induced Mutagenesis** - Poster at *ESEB 2013* in Lisbon, Portugal, August 19-24.
-:   **Stress-induced Mmutagenesis and the Evolution of Complex Traits** - Poster at the *Gordon Research Conference on Biological Mechanisms in Evolution*, Stonehill College, Easton, MA, USA, June 2-6.
+:   **Stress-induced Mutagenesis and the Evolution of Complex Traits** - Poster at the *Gordon Research Conference on Biological Mechanisms in Evolution*, Stonehill College, Easton, MA, USA, June 2-6.
 :   **The Role of Stress-Induced Mutation in the Emergence of Complex Adaptations** - Oral presentation at the *5th Anual SIDEER Graduate Symposium*, Ben-Gurion University of the Negev, Sede-Boqer Campus, March 20.
 2012
 :    **Evolutionary Causes and Consequences of Stress-Induced Hypermutation** - Oral presentation at *The 1st Graduate Students' Conference in Genetics, Genomics and Evolution*, Ben-Gurion University of the Negev, September 23.
 DOI: [10.6084/m9.figshare.96049](http://dx.doi.org/10.6084/m9.figshare.96049).